Massage Therapy

 Is massage therapy CRA eligible?

 Only in certain provinces.
-The CRA recognizes RMTs as authorized medical practitioners in BC, MB, NB, NL, ON, and PEI.
-Services in these provinces qualify under paragraph 118.2(2)(a).
+Massage therapy qualifies under paragraph 118.2(2)(a) of the Income Tax Act, and the CRA recognizes RMTs as authorized medical practitioners in BC, NB, NL, ON, and PEI.

 Can I claim massage therapy through my HSA?